cul/dlst-studio/_spaces/lehman.md

   follow the signs that read “DSSC” to a stairway among the DSSC computers.
   Alternatively, ask at the front desk for elevator access to the second floor.

-  1. CUL Studio Lehman is at the bottom of the stairs, room 215.
+  1. Studio Lehman is at the bottom of the stairs, room 215.
 lat: 40.807587
 lng: -73.959412
 open-lab: